bevyengine/bevy-website/content/learn/contribute/project-information/project-goals.md

 - Goals allow the Bevy Organization to define, discuss, and share its priorities with the community
 - Goals let us give quick yes/no/later feedback for feature proposals as early as possible
-- Goals allow big efforts move forward _when_ they are staffed by SMEs
+- Goals allow big efforts to move forward when they are staffed by SMEs
+- Goals make it easier for interested developers to find and collaborate on "project aligned" work
-- Goals help ensure that big efforts do _not_ move forward when they are _not_ staffed by SMEs.
+- Goals help signal to developers what work is currently "staffed" by SMEs.
 This helps protect contributors from building things we aren't ready for (Bevy's technical leadership has limited capacity) or don't want.
-- Goals make it easier for interested developers to find "project aligned" work

 ## Goal States